-d) receive guidance and supervision in relation to their role with CYP and families
+d) receive guidance and supervision in relation to their role with CYP and families w. squash.org.au

 To assist with some of the complexity and challenges of working with CYP and their families, regular guidance should be provided for all relevant PPA in relation to their specific roles with CYP and families (for example, the circulation and notification of changes to legislation involving the safety and welfare of CYP).